pylint-dev/pylint/doc/tutorial.rst

 Your First Pylint'ing
 ---------------------

-We'll use a basic python script as fodder for our tutorial.
-I borrowed extensively from the code here: http://www.daniweb.com/code/snippet748.html The starting code we will use is called simplecaeser.py and is here in its
+We'll use a basic Python script as fodder for our tutorial.
+The starting code we will use is called simplecaeser.py and is here in its
 entirety: